opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ### Creating (PUT) a document in an index

-Now in our create handler function, create an index (if it doesn't exist):
+Now in the create handler function, create an index (if it doesn't exist):

 ```java
 BooleanResponse exists = client.indices().exists(new ExistsRequest.Builder().index("crudsample").build());